reevee-codes/reevee-discord-bot/readme.md

-# Discord Bot
+# Discord Bot for general use for myself

-This is old project and its still work in progess, but will be updated.
+This is old project and its still work in progess, but will be updated in near future.
-A Discord bot that provides various utilities including air pollution data and New York Times articles.
+A Discord bot in Java that provides various utilities including air pollution data and New York Times articles.

 ## Setup